Package-level declarations

 Link copied to clipboard

-data class ObjectFilter(val type: Optional<String?> = Optional.Absent, val owner: Optional<Any?> = Optional.Absent, val objectIds: Optional<List<Any>?> = Optional.Absent)
+data class ObjectFilter(val ownerKind: Optional<OwnerKind?> = Optional.Absent, val owner: Optional<Any?> = Optional.Absent, val type: Optional<String?> = Optional.Absent)

 Link copied to clipboard